-How can I apply to an AI4ALL summer program?
+How can I apply to be a student at an AI4ALL Summer Program?

 When are you coming to my country/school?

-We are actively working on expanding our summer programs across the US and around the world.
-Because of the highly specialized and intensive nature of our summer programs, we expand to a handful of new university sites per year.
+The AI4ALL Summer Programs team currently partners with 16 universities across the US and Canada, and we will expand to additional sites in the future.
+Because of the highly specialized and intensive nature of our summer programs, we typically expand to a handful of new university sites per year.
 We work closely with AI researchers, graduate students, and administrators at each university site to establish an inclusive, welcoming, and sustainable program that gives high school students access to professional-level AI research.

 I am a student or teacher at a high school or middle school.
 How can I bring this program to my school?

 We’re excited to hear that you want to bring access to ethics-focused AI education to your community!
-Please consider starting an AI4ALL Open Learning club at your school.
-Free access to the curriculum and facilitator guides is available here.
-Our summer programs for high school students are run only at universities at this time, which provides our students with unique access to professional AI labs, researchers, role models, and the experience of life on campus.
+Please consider AI4ALL Open Learning at your school or community-based organization.
+Free access to the curriculum and facilitator guides are available here.
+Our Summer Programs for high school students are run only at universities at this time, which provides our students with unique access to professional AI labs, researchers, role models, and the experience of life on campus.

-I want to start a program at my university.
+I want to start a Summer Program at my university.
 How do I do that?

 Thanks for your interest in bringing AI4ALL to your university!
 The unique nature of our programs coupled with AI4ALL’s deep partnerships with our university sites is key to our long-term impact on the field.
-With that in mind, we look for the following qualities when considering partnering with a university:
+Partnership decisions are made on a case-by-case basis, based on funding and partnership fit.